 Four decades before digital social networking existed, psychologists Jeffrey Travers and Stanley Milgram conducted a fascinating experiment to show how truly interconnected we all are.
-They gave letters to random people in Nebraska that included the name of a recipient in Massachusetts—but no address!
-Participants were asked to forward the letter to anyone they knew who might know someone who might know someone else who might ultimately know the recipient.
+They gave letters to random people in Nebraska that included a recipient's name in Massachusetts—but no address!
+Travers and Milgram asked the participants to forward the letter to anyone they knew who might know someone who might know someone else who might ultimately know the recipient.
 It took an average of only 5.2 intermediaries for each letter to reach its final destination in Boston.

 What does this mean for you and your real estate business?
 There’s probably someone in your social network who desperately needs your services—you just need to find them!
 Here is a simple, strategic approach to maximizing success by organizing your current social network to cultivate your sphere of influence.